After the Verdict (novel)

 After the Verdict is a 1924 novel by the English writer Robert Hichens.
 It was published in London by Methuen and in New York by George H. Doran.
 The novel was listed as a mystery and a romance.

 Adaptation

-In 1929 it was made into a silent film of the same title directed by Henrik Galeen and starring Olga Tschechowa and Warwick Ward.
+In 1929 it was made into a silent film of the same title directed by Henrik Galeen and starring Olga Chekhova and Warwick Ward.
 The film is considered lost as of 2021.